Cavalry tactics: Riding and fighting on horseback

 At first it was not considered effective to use weapons on horseback, but rather to use the horse as transportation.
 "Mounted infantry" would ride to battle, and then dismount to fight.
 For a long time, riders and charioteers worked alongside each other in the cavalry.
 Early domesticated horses were smaller and shorter than the warhorses of later history.
 Combined with a lack of developed cavalry tactics and the skittish nature of an untrained horse, fighting on horseback was unintuitive at first.

 The first recorded instance of mounted warriors are the mounted archers of the Iranian tribes appearing in Assyrian records from the 9th century BC.

 Mongolian troops had a Buryat bow, for showering the enemy with arrows from a safe distance.
 The aim on horseback was better than in a jiggling chariot, after it was discovered that the best time to shoot was while all the hooves of the horse were in the air.
 Nevertheless, an archer in a chariot could shoot potentially stronger infantry bows.

 Javelins were employed as a powerful ranged weapon by many cavalries.
 They were easy to handle on horseback.
 Up to ten javelins would be carried, depending on their size and weight.
-Thrown javelins have less range than arrows, but often prevailed in use nevertheless, due to the mass of the weapon, there was a greater armour-piercing capability and usually inflicted fatal wounds more frequently than arrows.
+Thrown javelins have less range than arrows, but often prevailed in use nevertheless, due to its greater mass and armour-piercing capability, usually inflicted fatal wounds more frequently than arrows.
 Usage is reported for both light cavalry and heavy cavalry, for example, by the Numidia and Mongol light cavalry, and the Celtic, Cataphract, and Mamluk heavy cavalry.
 The Celtic horsemen's training was copied by the Roman equites.
 A significant element learned from the Celts was turning on horseback to throw javelins backwards, similar to the Parthian shot with bow and arrows.

 Stirrups and spurs improved the ability of riders to act fast and securely in melées and manoeuvres demanding agility of the horse, but their employment was not unquestioned; ancient shock cavalry performed quite satisfactorily without them.
 Modern historical reenactors have shown that neither the stirrup nor the saddle are strictly necessary for the effective use of the couched lance, refuting a previously widely held belief.
 Free movement of the rider on horseback were highly esteemed for light cavalry to shoot and fight in all directions, and contemporaries regarded stirrups and spurs as inhibiting for this purpose.
 Andalusian light cavalry refused to employ them until the 12th century, nor were they used by the Baltic turcopoles of the Teutonic Order in the battle of Legnica (1241).

 An example of combined arms and the efficiency of cavalry forces were the Medieval Mongols.
 Important for their horse archery was the use of stirrups for the archer to stand while shooting.
 This new position enabled them to use larger and stronger cavalry bows than the enemy.